kelsjon3/StableQueue/docs/PLAN.md

     *   Implement image metadata association with original generation jobs.
     *   Add support for sorting and filtering.
 2.  **Update Frontend to Use Job Queue System:**
-    *   Modify the "Generate" button to add jobs to the queue.
+    *   ✅ COMPLETED: Modified the "Generate" button to add jobs to the queue
-    *   Implement job status polling using the `/api/v1/queue/jobs/:job_id/status` endpoint.
+    *   ✅ COMPLETED: Implemented smooth progress reporting from 0-100%
-    *   Create UI elements to display job progress and completion.
+    *   ✅ COMPLETED: Created UI elements to display job progress and completion
 3.  **Develop Queue Management UI:**
     *   Create a dedicated tab to view and manage the job queue.
     *   Implement functionality to cancel or delete jobs.